Vaishnu1301/chartbot_using_LLM.Model/README.md

 ## Prerequisites:

--python 3.7
+- python 3.7
-A Telegram Account
+- A Telegram Account
-An OpenAI Account for API Key
+- An OpenAI Account for API Key

 ## How to run code:
 ```bash